0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/01_CodeDeploy/00_GitHub to AWS/README.md

 1. But expand the `Advanced health check settings` and set the followng values in the fields: 2, 2, 2, 5
 1. Click Create

+Once Created

+1. Select the Target Group
+1. Go to the `Targets` tab
+1. Click `Edit`
+1. In the `Instances` table bellow you have all the available instances in your Region
+1. Select the one that you want
+1. Click `Add to registered`

+Ony now thoes selected instances will be connected to the Group.

 ### Load Balancer

 This is what decided how to split the traffic among all the servers that you have.